GHS-TV Executive Staff

 Bobby Ramsay is a 2004 graduate of Germantown High School.
 As a senior in the GHS Fine Arts Department, Mr. Ramsay served as general manager of GHS-TV and as lighting director of Wake Up, Germantown!, won a National Student Television Award of Excellence from the organization that presents television’s coveted Emmy awards.
 In 2008, Mr. Ramsay graduated from Middle Tennessee State University with a Bachelor of Science in Electronic Media Production.
 Mr. Ramsay served as an intern for News Channel 5 and has worked freelance in the Nashville area.
 Some of his freelance projects include the 2008 Nashville Regional Emmy awards and Soundcheck: Season 2, which highlights musical groups from the Nashville and Murfreesboro area.

-Mark Deal - SCS videographer
+Michael wheeler - SCS videographer

 MALLORY KENNEY – SCS WRITER/PRODUCER